dgilland/sqlservice/docs/model.rst

 .. warning::

-    Depending on whether you've set up relationship cascades, calling ``update()`` on relationships can result in integrity errors since SQLAlchemy will nullify orphaned relationship models when they are replaced.
+    Depending on whether you've set up relationship cascades, calling ``ModelBase.set()`` on relationships can result in integrity errors since SQLAlchemy will nullify orphaned relationship models when they are replaced.

     .. code-block:: python